AdamSobieski/Argumentation/Documents/Components.md

 ## Referencing Component Definitions

-What might it resemble for an argument markup language resource to reference extension components' definitions?
+What could it resemble for an argument markup language resource to reference extension components' definitions?

 > [!TIP]
 > Resembling XML schemas, one could utilize attributes to indicate the locations of RML mappings.